-Read and understand the owner's manual and labels affixed to the tool.
-Learn its applications and limitations as well as the specific potential hazards peculiar to this tool.
+Read the owner's manual carefully.
+Learn its application and limitations as well as the specific potential hazards peculiar to this tool.

 2. GROUND ALL TOOLS

 This tool is equipped with an approved 3-conductor cord and a 3-prong grounding type plug to fit the proper grounding type receptacle.
 The green conductor in the cord is the grounding wire.
 Never connect the green wire to a live terminal.